 legal power (authority) to do so (two of the key recommendations in The

-Ganaraska Watershed report, 1944) -- conservation areas might not exist today.
+Ganaraska Watershed report, 1944), the conservation areas would probably not exist today.

 went on to become a leader in conservation in Canada,